buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcSimplePropertyTemplate.md

 is determined by the _TemplateType_.
 The attributes Enumerators and Expression only apply to instances of _IfcSimplePropertyTemplate_ having a particular _TemplateType_.
 The _TemplateType_ also controls which subtype of either _IfcSimpleProperty_ or _IfcPhysicalSimpleQuantity_ shall be used for property occurrences corresponding to this template.

 The _IfcSimplePropertyTemplate_ is part of the set of templates included in the _IfcPropertySetTemplate_.
-The template can be accessed through the inverse attribute _PartOfPsetTemplate_ The _IfcPropertySetTemplate_ may define one or several instances of _IfcPropertySet_ (or _IfcElementQuantity_).
+The template can be accessed through the inverse attribute _PartOfPsetTemplate_.
+The _IfcPropertySetTemplate_ may define one or several instances of _IfcPropertySet_ (or _IfcElementQuantity_).
 The definition assignment is established by the objectified relationship _IfcRelDefinesByTemplate_ as shown in Figure 1.
 There is no direct link between an _IfcSimplePropertyTemplate_ and a subtype of either _IfcSimpleProperty_ or _IfcPhysicalSimpleQuantity_.
 The definition relationship between the template and the individual properties (or quantities) is established by the _Name_ attributes.

 > NOTE Constraints at _IfcPropertySetTemplate_ and _IfcPropertySet_ (and _IfcElementQuantity_) guarantee that the _Name_ attributes of included property templates and individual properties are unique.